alerta/alerta-docs/_build/html/_sources/authentication.rst.txt

 ---------------------

 OAuth authentication is provided by Google_ `OpenID Connect`_, GitHub_,
-GitLab_ `OAuth 2.0`_ or Keycloak_ `OAuth 2.0`_ and configuration is more involved than the Basic Auth setup.
+GitLab_ `OAuth 2.0`_ or Keycloak_ `OAuth 2.0`_ and configuration is more
+involved than the Basic Auth setup.

-.. note:: If alerta is deployed to a publicly accessible web server it
+.. note:: If Alerta is deployed to a publicly accessible web server it
           is important to configure the OAuth2 settings correctly to ensure that only authorised users can access and modify your alerts.